 Is there a link between government debt and the interest rate on government bonds?

-One argument we often hear is that if government increases borrowing – we can expect higher bond yields.
+One argument we often hear is that if government borrowing increases – we can expect higher bond yields.
 Investors demand higher yields to compensate for the risk of government default.

 However, other economists argue this is misleading.
 If inflation is low, and there is surplus savings in the economy, higher debt will not cause rising bond yields.
+In recent years, rising government debt has led to a fall in bond yields.

 Debt and yields in the great recession 2008-16